Northern California Waterfall.

 You walk along the trail and, pass landmarks like Bass Lake, Pelican Lake, and stride down Wildcat Beach.
 Keep an eye out for wildlife, respecting the habitat of elephant seals and birds that inhabit the shoreline!

-The culmination of your journey lies at Alamere Falls, a 40-foot cascade merging with the ocean.
+The conclusion of your journey lies at Alamere Falls, a 40-foot cascade merging with the ocean.
 A sight worth every step!

 You’ll work for it, so have no fear, trust that you will be impressed with this unique and stunning waterfall in northern California.
 Remember, the return trip demands more effort, with elevation gains on the way back.